-OpenVMS usage: cond_value_type

-type: longword (unsigned)
+OpenVMS usage: cond\value\type type: longword (unsigned)

-access: write only

-mechanism: by reference

 Longword condition value that receives a final completion status from the operation.
 If a security audit is required, the final completion status represents either the successful completion of the resulting security audit or any failing status that occurred while the security audit was performed within the AUDIT\SERVER process.